Methodology

 Implied Requirement

-Competitor share gains decelerate; margins restore within two years
+Competitor share gains decelerate; margins restore by FY27

 Cross-Domain Synthesis